Become a Volunteer

 SCRAMP volunteers work hard and long hours to support an event.
 Since 1957 SCRAMP has been supporting world class motorsport events on the Monterey Peninsula and we couldn’t do it without the efforts of thousands of individual and group volunteers from all over the world.

 Volunteer opportunities change from race to race.
-The type of event, the size of the event, as well as the regulatory body that oversees the event all play a major role in defining our volunteer needs.
+The type and size of the event, as well as the regulatory body that oversees the event, all play a major role in defining our volunteer needs.
 Here are a few examples of volunteer positions that we had open at past races:

 Data Entry Volunteer